mspncp/gosu-wiki/To Do.md

 # To Do list

 This list of tasks is exported automatically from my OmniFocus projects.
-(Last update: 2011-05-26)
+(Last update: 2011-05-27)

 ## Gosu 0.7.x
-  * Check if every SWIG C++ exception causes the segfault on Linux (alternatively, it is likely Gosu's fault!)
+  * Optionally use FreeImage in Windows
   * Protect ALL Window callbacks & add call to close() in case of an error
   * See if image\_insert.rb works on iMac
   * Add Gosu::copyright()